franticOreo/lightson.ai-multi-tenant/README.md

 - lastloggedintenant field within the Users field needs to be removed from standard users.
 This value should never change.

+- getInstagramPosts only returns the first image of coursels, the subsequent images could be stored or handled.

+- I am calling the Hiker API twice, I need to smartly store the response in a seperate db to avoid calling it twice.

 ##